LocationMind/GeoDataCompare/Readme.md

 It also means that to use these function, the `public.` prefix has to be used to avoid conflict and problems.
 Also, the bounding box table is located in the public schema, to be used by the other one easily.

 - `osm`: As the name indicates it, this schema contains all tables for OpenStreetMap data.
-This include data directly integrated with OSMnx or data compatible with PgRouting.

-- `omf`: Same than the `osm` schema, but for OvertureMap Fundation data.
-More tables are created due to the OMF data integration process, and road and connectors for all Japan are also integrated in this schema.
+- `omf`: Same than the `osm` schema, but for Overture Maps Fundation data.

-- `results`: The name also speaks for itself, this schema contains the different results of quality assessment for instance.
+- `results`: The name also speaks for itself, this schema contains the different results of quality assessment.

 Using only one database with multiple schemas is better than using multiple ones as it is way easier to use tables from different schemas than table from different database (at least it is the case with PostgreSQL).